Scaling theory of critical strain-stiffening in disordered elastic networks: Discussion and outlook

-In this work, we developed a comprehensive scaling theory of the strain-stiffening transition of athermal biopolymer fibrous networks, at and near the critical strain $\gamma_{\rm c}$.
-Building on the intrinsic stiffness scale separation between fiber bending and stretching/compression, we treated the sub-network of weak bending forces as a random and isotropic perturbation of dimensionless magnitude $\kappa\!\ll\!1$ applied to the anisotropic stiff sub-network at $\gamma_{\rm c}$.
+In this work, we developed a comprehensive scaling theory of the strain-stiffening transition in disordered elastic networks, at and near the critical strain $\gamma_{\rm c}$.
+Building on the rigidity scales separation typically featured by such networks, we treated the sub-network of weak forces as a random and isotropic perturbation of dimensionless magnitude $\kappa\!\ll\!1$ applied to the anisotropic stiff sub-network at $\gamma_{\rm c}$.
 With this conceptual framework in mind, we theoretically predicted the dependence of the salient physical quantities in the problem on $\kappa$ at the critical strain $\gamma_{\rm c}$.
+We expect our scaling theory to apply to systems in any spatial dimension $\dbar\!\ge\!2$, as also supported by its quantitative agreement with existing numerical results in both 2D and 3D, as spelled out in Sect.~\ref{sec:agreement}.

-The existence of floppy modes that are uncoupled (orthogonal) to the applied strain have been shown to dominate the stiff sub-network's response to the weak bending forces, which is characterized by quartic anharmonicity, in line with recent theoretical arguments~\cite{manning_rigidity1_pre_2022,manning_rigidity2_pre_2022}.
+The existence of floppy modes that are uncoupled (orthogonal) to the applied strain have been shown to dominate the stiff sub-network's response to the weak forces, which is characterized by quartic anharmonicity, in line with recent theoretical arguments~\cite{manning_rigidity1_pre_2022,manning_rigidity2_pre_2022}, and similarly to observations in gently compressed packings of nonspherical particles~\cite{elipse_packings_prl_2009,ohern_pre_quartic_modes_2018,ohern_deformable_particles_2021}.
 The $\kappa$ scaling of the network's node displacements and of its energy at $\gamma_{\rm c}$ then follow, cf.~Eqs.~\eqref{eq:displacement}-\eqref{eq:energy}.
-Furthermore, analyzing the state-of-self-stress (SSS) and its breakdown in the presence of weak bending forces, as well as the accompanying non-affinity, allowed us to predict the $\kappa$ scaling of the forces in the problem and of the macroscopic modulus $G$ at $\gamma_{\rm c}$, cf.~Eqs.~\eqref{eq:SSS}-\eqref{eq:G_derivative}.
+Furthermore, analyzing the state-of-self-stress (SSS) and its breakdown in the presence of weak interactions, as well as the accompanying non-affinity, allowed us to predict the $\kappa$ scaling of the forces in the problem and of the macroscopic modulus $G$ at $\gamma_{\rm c}$, cf.~Eqs.~\eqref{eq:SSS}-\eqref{eq:na_displacements_squared_main}.
 The structure of the theory highlights the role of $\kappa$ as a singular perturbation applied to the critical strain-stiffened state, two manifestations of which are discussed in the context of Eqs.~\eqref{eq:singular_f}-\eqref{eq:singular_G}

-Numerically testing the set of $\kappa$ scaling predictions for various physical quantities at $\gamma_{\rm c}$ pose a significant challenge and require high-precision numerical simulations.
-This challenge has been met and led to excellent quantitative agreement with the theoretical predictions.
-Independent support to the scaling at $\gamma_{\rm c}$ is provided by recent numerical results in the literature~\cite{fred_arXiv_2022} for the rheology of fluid-immersed, strain-stiffened networks, see discussion above.